 Eden Russo received her BFA from SUNY Purchase, where she studied Painting and Drawing/ Art History.
 She lives and works in Brooklyn, NY and her studio practice includes drawing, painting, fibers and mixed media.

 Eden’s work is driven by her own emotions, the mundane, anxiety and exploration of heritage through self-reflection and physicality.
-She grew to learn that the act of drawing is an anxiety reducer.
+She grew to learn that the act of embroidery is an anxiety reducer and uses it as a way to "draw".
 Portraits range from herself to friends, family and lovers and appear as their own characters balanced between collage, fibers and the traditional method of drawing.
 She emulates the figures through representation and partial abstraction which often create a permanence to a fleeting moment or emotion.
 Although not always interacting and sometimes in solitude, the figures invite you into their space and communities.
 Both materiality and physicality are important to the conversations between line, color and their fragility.
-Line is bold but color is soft and the eye moves back and forth through the surface of the paper’s obscurities and intricacies.
+Line is bold but color is soft and the eye moves back and forth through the surface's obscurities and intricacies.